-In the eyes of the rabbis and scribes, in order to protect the sacred name, they must break the commandments of the Torah which instruct all men to know and use it.
-Yahushua did not agree.
+In the eyes of the rabbis and scribes, to protect the sacred name, they must break the commandments of the Torah, which instruct all men to know and use it.
+Yahushua disagreed.

 Adding insult to injury, thousands of Jews were beginning to believe in Yahushua’s approach to the Scriptures—a man who was not trained by any of the formal religious institutions.